SmartTeleMax/MaSha/README.md

 </script>
 ```

-MASHA uses two elements on the page:
+MASHA uses three elements on the page:

 * Element that contains selectable text (see also _selectable_ option below), **required**.
 * Button that floats over selected text that acts as selection url getter (see also _marker_ option).
+* Popup that floats when a text is selected and tells user that he can now share a link (see also _select_message_ option).

 All options are defined by default, but you can override any of them on Masha object instance creation.